 As you head North on your way back to Buffalo, take Route 5 past Woodlawn Beach until you reach the exit for Tifft Nature Preserve.
 Make a left to get to Fuhrmann Boulevard where you’ll ride alongside Gallagher Beach and the Buffalo Small Boat Harbor.
 Stop by any of these locations around sunset to get an awe inspiring view over Lake Erie.
 Further up Fuhrmann Boulevard is the Buffalo Outer Harbor and Wilkeson Pointe.
 Turn off of Fuhrmann to get to Ohio Street where you’ll ride along the Buffalo River.
 Stops along the way include Buffalo Riverworks, Riverfest Park and saloons such as Ballyhoo and Swannie House.
-From there, a left on Perry brings you to the front door of Canalside, our one-of-a-kind entertainment destination hosting over 1,000 individual events throughout the year!
+From there, a left on Perry brings you to the front door of Canalside, our one-of-a-kind waterfront destination hosting loads of entertainment.

 The Scenic Byway

 To close the Scenic Byway loop you’ll head back north along Route 242 for 3.5 miles and make a left on Route 240 in the Hamlet of Ashford.
 Cruise the dips and waves of 240 for 30 miles and make a right on Route 47/Mill Road.
 This leads you right into the quaint village of East Aurora.
-Chow down on a plate of saucy wings at Bar-Bill Tavern and shop for trinkets and knick-knacks at the world-famous Vidler’s 5 & 10.
+Chow down on a plate of saucy wings at Bar-Bill Tavern, grab a freshly brewed beer at 42 North Brewing, and shop for trinkets and knick-knacks at the world-famous Vidler’s 5 & 10.
 Head back West on Route 20A, once more through the Village of Orchard Park and along to South Park which will lead you right back into the city.

 The World Wonder

-The Robert Moses Parkway continues North, winding along the beautiful foliage that brightens the lower Niagara Gorge with splashes of yellow, orange and red.
+The roads continue North, winding along the beautiful green spaces that brighten the lower Niagara Gorge.
 From here, you can stop at favorite hiking trails within Whirlpool State Park and Devil’s Hole State Park (check for accessibility here).
 Keep cruising North and you’ll find yourself on the charming streets in the Village of Lewiston.
-Grab a hot cocoa, peruse the shops and boutiques along Center Street and walk right to the shores of the lower Niagara River as the walls of the gorge reach high into the crisp autumn sky.
+Grab a coffee or a meal, peruse the shops and boutiques along Center Street and walk right to the shores of the lower Niagara River as the colorful foliage on the walls of the gorge reaches high into the sunny blue sky.
 Back down Center Street, hop back on the I-190 South and you’ll be ushered directly back into the city of Buffalo.

 The Road to Letchworth